Acceptable Usage Policy

 All numbers you dial, beginning in 0500, 0800 or 0808, stay free for the whole length of the call.

-- all other dialing codes, not listed above as free of charge and/or dialed without following this policy.
+· all other dialling codes, not listed above as free of charge and/or dialled without following this Policy.

-- Our telephone service mustn’t be used for (i) auto-dialing, (ii) continuous or extensive call forwarding or call diversion, (iii) fax or voicemail broadcasting or (iv) continuous or extensive incoming-only calls.
+Our telephone service mustn’t be used for (i) auto-dialling, (ii) continuous or extensive call forwarding or call diversion, (iii) voicemail broadcasting or (iv) continuous or extensive incoming-only calls.